 In order to help better understand the differences between the old silica rule and the new one, Amerisafe Group offers open-enrollment training designed for construction and manufacturing business owners, supervisors, managers and safety and HR professionals.
 Custom classes can also be developed by our consultants and executed at your location.

 The Key Points of the OSHA Silica Ruling include:

 Prior to handing down its final ruling on silica exposure, OSHA welcomed input from various sources, including stakeholders, industry consensus, and scientific evidence.
 Fourteen days of public hearings were held, where 200 testimonies and over 2,000 comments produced 34,000 pages of material.
 OSHA used this extensive data to make many significant changes and updates to the silica standards, resulting in this final rule release.

 Amerisafe can conduct qualitative and quantitative respirator fit testing at your facility or project site.
 Quantitative respirator fit testing is more time consuming and expensive; however, the result is a better determination of the fit of the respirator for the worker.
 Qualitative fit testing can be conducted using Bitrex, saccharin or irritant smoke, and is recommended for respirators with an Assigned Protection Factor up to ten (10).
 Amerisafe can also provide related services of reviewing OSHA-mandated Medical Questionnaires and conducting Pulmonary Function Tests (PFTs).

-Amerisafe has extensive experience conducting ventilation/HVAC surveys and determining needed ventilation to better ensure worker occupational health.
+Amerisafe has extensive experience conducting ventilation/HVAC surveys and determining needed ventilation to better ensure worker occupational health and safety.
 Specific services include lab hood evaluation, confined spaces ventilation, HVAC evaluation, and related assessments.